marcturu/plot-your-docs/README.md

-# 📊 Plot your Docs
+# 📊 Plot your Docs — Turn raw business data into interactive insights

 <sub>🗓️ Developed in July 2025</sup>